qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/model-update.md

 CodeSample:UpdateModelActionSameReference:View

-In order to show that the model update works, we display the current value in a separate span text.
-In the action we use a linq expression to take the current value from the model incremented by 1, which we then set on the model.
-This is equivalent to <span class='inline-code'>model.Value++</span> (in both C# and JavaScript)
+In order to show that the model update works, we display the model value in a separate span text.

 ### Setters

-In order to set a value we need to use the object on which we set it (model), the typed name of the property (Value) and the value itself.
+To set a value we need to use the object on which we set it (model), the typed name of the property (Text) and the value itself (newValue).
+The property is not specified by a string, but by a Linq expression that allows us to keep track of the type.
+The resulting generated code is logically equivalent to  <span class='inline-code'>model.Text = newValue</span>.

-## BUT THAT'S SO VERBOSE!!!

-We cannot just run <span class='inline-code'>model.Value++</span> because, remember, we're writing a code builder, not the code itself.
+Remember, we're writing a code builder, not the code itself.
 We need to <span class='inline-code'>b</span>.
+At this point <span class='inline-code'>model</span> is just a placeholder for a variable that will exist when the code is run client-side.

-It is verbose, but
+The setter syntax is a bit verbose, but:
 * It keeps the code C# typed
-* You make up for it by having the client-side and server-side logic tighly integrated
+* You make up for it by having the client-side and server-side logic tightly integrated
 * You don't update the model explicitly as often as you think

-Oh, and we displayed the value to see if the update works.
-It doesn't.
+Oh, and we displayed the value to see if the update works. **It doesn't.**

 CodeSample:UpdateModelAction:View

 As long as you return the exact same object there is no 'old version' and 'new version' to be compared.
 The reference is the same.
 To get a layout update you need to return a clone of the object, which is a new reference.

+### The initial value

+There's another problem, but quite a bit more subtle.
+If you edit the model in the 'JSON data, the control is not initialized with that value.
+That is because we did not set the value of the control when rendering it.

+CodeSample:UpdateModelActionWithSetValue:View

+Notice <span class='inline-code'>b.SetValue(b.Get(model, x => x.Text));</span>.
+This saves us from a lot of headaches, because we know the control is always in sync with the model, even when no action was yet performed.
+This is somewhat a guarantee that the model and the control are ...bound together.